-On a positive note, many blockchain BAAS can support you with technical help for your blockchain proof of concept project.
+On a positive note, many Blockchain-as-a-Service (BaaS) can support you with technical help for your blockchain proof of concept project.

 Hyperledger is much suited for enterprises that need privacy as it’s a permissioned platform.
-The best part about using this framework for prototyping is that you can experiment with different features and consensus with plug and play feature.
+The best part about using this framework for prototyping is that you can experiment with different features and consensus with plug-and-play features.
 At present, the throughput of this platform is 2000 transactions per second.

 What makes it unique is its way of reaching consensus.
 However, it comes with a governance architecture meaning it’s not public.
 Furthermore, it can also restrict usage based on your authorizing access status.

 It’s widely popular among financial industries.
 So, if you want to gear your blockchain proof of concept toward financing or insurance or even payment, then R3 Corda should be your pick.
 At present, it can offer 170 transactions per second.

 Developing a minimum viable product is a necessary part of the Proof of Concept development.
 It a product with a minimalistic set of features that will be used in the long run.
 Furthermore, and MVP is only for testing out how the user reacts using the product.
 So, you would need the end-user to try the blockchain proof of concept project.